 How to Request an Immediate Assessment for Your Patient

-The Department of Behavioral Healthcare, Developmental Disabilities, and Hospitals’ (BHDDH) Physician Consult Program is designed to offer interested physicians immediate assistance with patients who may be at high risk for misuse of opioid medication.
+The Department of Behavioral Healthcare, Developmental Disabilities, and Hospitals’ Bridgemark Physician Consult Program (401-781-2700) is designed to offer interested physicians immediate assistance with patients who may be at high risk for misuse of opioid medication.
 Physicians have several options for scheduling a patient assessment by a licensed Chemical Dependency Professional referral form, authorization and disclosure form:

 - A patient can be seen within one hour of the physician’s referral while the patient is still at the provider’s office.
 (A Bridgemark staff member will come to the physician’s office.)